TJCAJ/memorycardgame/README.md

 ### **1. Game Board**
 ![screenshot of game board](../memorycardgame/assets/docs/images/screenshot__gameboard.png)

 The gameboard greets the user when the page first loads.
 It is a 4x4 grid-style gameboard.
-A classic red card pattern decorates the back of the cards.
+A classic yellow and blue card pattern decorates the back of the cards.
 Cards are flipped, one at a time, revealing original card values with jack, queen, king and aces.
 Matched cards stay facing up witha green border to indicate success.
 Unmatched cards shake briefly with a red border and flip back over.
 A 'Reset' button is present to reset the game experience for the current player or set it up for a new player.

 <br>